With knots, we like to keep things simple at Tackle Village.

 How Do You Tie the Pitzen Knot?

 See below for Illustrated instructions on how to tie a hook (or a lure or fly) using the Pitzen Knot, as well as video instructions.
 Check here for some more great and simple fishing knots.
 Along with the FG Knot for braid to mono/fluoro connections, it is one of our favorite knots.
 For the best-looped connection in mono/fluoro, best to use the Non-Slip Loop Knot.

 With fluorocarbon, which of course can be stiffer and more difficult to handle than monofilament lines, the Pitzen Knot really comes into its own.

 The tying procedure is exactly the same and, as always, lubricate the knot before pulling it tight and listen/feel for that trademark “pop” as the coils slide into place.

-In fact several of its names were bestowed upon it by famous fly fishing identities.
-Edgar Pitzenbauer, who it is named after, was a German angler.
-Fly fishing legend Lefty Kreh is said to have used the knot and gave it the simple title the Fisherman’s Knot.
+In fact, several of its names were bestowed upon it by famous fly fishing identities.
+Edgar Pitzenbauer, whom it is named after, was a German angler.
+Fly fishing legend Lefty Kreh is said to have used the knot and given it the simple title the Fisherman’s Knot.